AmeliaSZK/CoulAdj-PQ/README.md

 # Potential optimizations

 * When generating symmetrical adjacencies, consider using Table.Combine
+    * Done, row-by-row + expansion was faster than combining
 * In ProcessSubtables for RightNeighbours, consider doing the min-max & purge there
     * Done, we went from 2m01s to 1m59s.
 (So basically noise)
 * In RightNeighbours, consider purging both before the min-max and after.